 Legally speaking, you are not required to get your partner’s consent before having an abortion or even notify them if you have or plan to have the procedure done.
-The stipulations to ask permission and inform a partner of an abortion were both ruled unconstitutional by the Supreme Court in 1976 and 1992, respectively.
+The stipulations to ask permission and inform a partner of abortion were ruled unconstitutional by the Supreme Court in 1976 and 1992.
 You have a right to privacy in your medical decisions, abortion included.

-Also, don’t be afraid to take breaks during your conversation.
+Don’t be afraid to take breaks during your conversation.
 Unplanned pregnancy and abortion are deeply personal topics that can be mentally and emotionally exhausting to discuss.
-You may need to pause for a few minutes—or even a few hours or days—in order to keep your communications calm and constructive.
+To keep your communications calm and constructive, you may need to pause for a few minutes—or even a few hours or days.

-On the other hand, you may be seeking your partner’s help in deciding if abortion is the best choice for both of you.
+On the other hand, you may be seeking your partner’s help in deciding if abortion is the best choice for you both.
 In this case, talk openly about your concerns and what your lives would be like if you were to have a child right now.
-Let them know their opinion matters, but again remember that the final say remains with you.
+Let them know their opinion matters but remember that the final say remains with you.

-Although the decision to have an abortion is yours, understand that your partner will likely be experiencing strong emotions as well.
+Although the decision to have an abortion is yours, understand that your partner will likely be experiencing strong emotions.
 If you’ve chosen to include them in the conversation, be prepared to empathize with how they’re feeling.
-Do your best to use language that doesn’t make them feel at fault and remember that they may need your support through this as well.
-Just like you, your partner deserves the space to react and process the situation.
+Do your best to use language that doesn’t make them feel at fault, and remember that they may need your support through this.
+Like you, your partner deserves the space to react and process the situation.

-If you and your partner need help determining your options for unplanned pregnancy or abortion, there are professional resources available to you.
-You may want to have your conversation with a therapist present to help you through it.
-Or, make an appointment with a women’s healthcare specialist who can answer your questions with accurate, unbiased information.
+If you and your partner need help determining your options for unplanned pregnancy or abortion, professional resources are available.
+You may want to have your conversation with a therapist present to help you through it or make an appointment with a women’s healthcare specialist who can answer your questions with accurate, unbiased information.

-Give us a call at 585-271-3850 to speak with one of our medical professionals and make an appointment to get the information and care you need!
+Give us a call at (585)271-3850 to speak with one of our medical professionals and make an appointment to get the information and care you deserve!